(Updated from the original version)

 By LISA EISENHAUER

-At least three Catholic health systems that together have tens of thousands of workers have decided to require COVID-19 vaccines, citing studies that show the shots are safe and effective.
+At least four Catholic health systems that together have about 350,000 workers have decided to require COVID-19 vaccines, citing studies that show the shots are safe and effective.

-SSM Health announced its policy in late June; Mercy and Trinity Health announced theirs in early July.
-The policies extend to volunteers, and at least for Mercy and Trinity Health, vendors who work in the systems' facilities.
+SSM Health announced its policy in late June; Mercy and Trinity Health announced theirs in early July; and Ascension announced its on July 30.
+The policies extend to volunteers, and at least for Mercy, Trinity Health and Ascension, vendors who work in the systems' facilities.
 The systems will allow people to request exemptions because of vaccine-related health issues or religious objections.

-Representatives from several other Catholic health systems, including CommonSpirit, PeaceHealth, Providence, Hospital Sisters Health System and Benedictine, said that while they are strongly encouraging staff and volunteers to get vaccinated, they are not requiring immunization as a condition of employment.
+Representatives from several other Catholic health systems, including CommonSpirit Health, PeaceHealth, Providence St. Joseph Health, Hospital Sisters Health System, SCL Health and Benedictine, said that while they are strongly encouraging staff and volunteers to get vaccinated, they are not requiring immunization as a condition of employment.

 The National Academy for State Health Policy reports that the federal guidance has prompted several states to pass or consider laws that ban COVID vaccination mandates.